hglee98/AMAG-Additive-Multiplicative-and-Adaptive-Graph-Neural-Network-For-Forecasting-Neuron-Activity/README.md

 # About the Project
-This is an implementation of the AMAG in pytorch and torch_geometric, from scatch by following [the original paper](https://openreview.net/forum?id=7ntI4kcoqG).
+This is an **unofficial** implementation of the AMAG in pytorch and torch_geometric, from scatch by following [the original paper](https://openreview.net/forum?id=7ntI4kcoqG).

 # Getting Started
 ## Installation